Connect with others who understand.

 What’s the Difference Between Atopic Dermatitis and Contact Dermatitis?

-Atopic dermatitis (AD) and contact dermatitis (CD) are two common causes of skin rashes, itching, and discomfort.
-These skin conditions share many similar symptoms and may even occur alongside one another in some people.
-Here is what you need to know about the key similarities — and differences — between atopic dermatitis and contact dermatitis.
+Atopic dermatitis (AD) and contact dermatitis (CD) are two common causes of rashes, itching, and skin discomfort.
+These skin conditions share many similar symptoms and can even occur together in some people.
+Here’s what you need to know about the key similarities and differences between atopic dermatitis and contact dermatitis.

 What Are Atopic Dermatitis and Contact Dermatitis?

-The word “dermatitis” refers to skin inflammation.
-As such, both atopic dermatitis and contact dermatitis are characterized by inflammation of the dermis, or skin.
+Both atopic dermatitis and contact dermatitis are characterized by inflammation of the skin.

-This type of eczema is not curable, but there are ways to alleviate symptoms and feel better.
-If you are diagnosed with eczema, your doctor will help you come up with a treatment plan that is specific to your eczema and your needs.
+This type of eczema is not curable, but there are ways to manage symptoms and feel better.
+If you’re diagnosed with atopic dermatitis, your doctor will work with you to create a treatment plan tailored to your eczema and needs.

-Contact dermatitis is also characterized by an itchy rash that can be very uncomfortable.
-It’s a skin reaction that occurs after coming into direct contact with something that causes allergy or irritation.
-Although treating the rash itself can make you feel better, symptoms may not go away until you figure out what’s triggering them and how to avoid it.
+Contact dermatitis causes an itchy rash that can be very uncomfortable.
+It’s a skin reaction that happens when your skin reacts to something it touches, like an allergen or irritant.
+While treating the rash can make you feel better, symptoms may not go away completely until you identify the trigger and start to avoid it.

-• Irritant contact dermatitis, caused by irritants, such as bleach, solvents, or shampoos
+• Irritant contact dermatitis — Caused by irritating substances like bleach, solvents, or shampoos

 How Are Atopic Dermatitis and Contact Dermatitis Similar?